The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 - Encourage young people's librarians and teacher librarians to actively support the profession and the Association.

-- Any ALIA or ASLA member who is employed as a young people's librarian or teacher librarian in Australia.
+- Any ALIA Member who is employed as a young people's librarian or teacher librarian in Australia.

 - May be made by ALIA members, employers or colleagues.